Of all the advice I’ve gotten in my career, the one I wish I’d gotten (and heeded) earlier was to just write more.

 How to write more

 If you’re anything like me, actually sitting down and writing something is tremendously difficult.
-There are a whole host of excuses you can come up with and reasons that get in your way; everything from “I have nothing interesting to say” to “I have no time”.
+There are a whole host of excuses you can come up to avoid writing; everything from “I have nothing interesting to say” to “I have no time”.

 Here’s how I overcame those barriers.

-But the WR team had a little trick.
 My requests were usually something like: “Hey Y, you should write about that cool feature you just built” and were ineffective.
-The WR conversations would go something like this:
+But the Writer Relations team had a little trick.
+Their conversations would go something like this:

 WR: Hey, Y, you should write more on Quora.

-Y: Uhh, maybe I will some time.
+Y: Uhh, maybe I will at some point.
 I don’t have anything I’m ready to write about now.

 WR: You were just talking about [some topic like powerlifting/sushi-making/Pokemon Go/growing up in ___/going to school at ___].
 That was interesting.
-Here, I’ll ask a question about that and send you a link to answer.
+Here, I’ll ask a question about that on Quora right now, and send you a link.
+Just write an answer there.

 WR: Just write what you were saying earlier, it was cool.
 Don’t overthink it.